yala/MLCodeLab/README.md

 To save your progress, you can copy the notebooks to your own google drive.

 ## Requirements:
-Software: Either Google Chrome or Firefox installed
+Software: A modern web browser.
+This has been tested on Google Chrome, Firefox, Safari and Microsoft Edge.
 Accounts: A Google Account.
-Colaboratory is linked with google drive.
+If you don't have one, please make a free one,